Gender equality champions

 Farhan Akhtar – Be a catalyst for generational change

-Indian actor and director of numerous films and founder of Men against Rape & Discrimination (MARD), Farhan Akhtar was touched by the struggle to end violence against women when a woman he worked with was sexually assaulted and killed in her own home.
+UN Women appointed Farhan Akhtar as its Goodwill Ambassador for South Asia, making him the first man to take on the role in the organization's history.
+Indian actor and director of numerous films and founder of Men against Rape & Discrimination (MARD), he was touched by the struggle to end violence against women when a woman he worked with was sexually assaulted and killed in her own home.
 Farhan established MARD to advocate for change in the ideas of masculinity, and to campaign for the end of violence against women.
 He is raising his voice for the #HeForShe campaign.

 Nicole Kidman – Equality between women and men.
 Picture it!

 Nicole Kidman is an Academy Award-winning actress and an advocate for women's rights.
 As UN Women Goodwill Ambassador, her efforts have focused on raising awareness to end violence against women and girls.
 In her message, Nicole imagines a world where every women and girl has the opportunity to reach her highest dreams.
 Join her on a journey towards women's empowerment.

 Internationally acclaimed dancer, choreographer, writer, actor and activist, Mallika Sarabhai calls herself a "communicator".
 Through her art and activism, and in her message for #Beijing20, she stresses that it's time to break the silence about violence against women, and teach men that to be gentle and vulnerable is manly.